 The root cause of many cases is undetermined.
-Most commonly it arises as a result of a growth spurt during puberty that causes an abnormal growth pattern.
+Most commonly it arises as a result of a growth spurt during puberty that causes an abnormal growth pattern or curve progression.
 It can also be a symptom of conditions such as muscular dystrophy and cerebral palsy.

 Other factors may include: